Company Core Values - Defined With 5 Inspiring Examples

 How to Promote Core Values

-Values are only effective if they’re communicated.
+Company values are only effective if they’re communicated and actioned.
 Promote and reinforce your core values to staff with these five tactics.

 Set the scene from the very beginning of the employee journey.
-Clearly define your values in job listings and your website Careers page so candidates know exactly what you stand for.
+Clearly define your values in job recruitment listings, on your website careers page, and during interviews so candidates know exactly what you stand for.

 2. Recognize and reward